httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 # The Cache-Status HTTP Response Header Field {#field}

-The Cache-Status HTTP response header indicates caches' handling of the request corresponding to the response it occurs within.
+The Cache-Status HTTP response header field indicates caches' handling of the request corresponding to the response it occurs within.

 Its value is a List {{I-D.ietf-httpbis-header-structure, Section 3.1}}: